ibm-cloud-docs/speech-to-text/acoustic-use.md

     {: codeblock}

    For more information, see [The WebSocket interface](/docs/services/speech-to-text/websockets.html).
--   For the HTTP interface, use the `POST /v1/recognize` method.
+-   For the synchronous HTTP interface, use the `POST /v1/recognize` method.
 The specified custom model is used for that request.

     ```bash
     curl -X POST -u "apikey:{apikey}"